 PyInstaller reads a Python script written by you.
 It analyzes your code to discover every other module and library your script needs in order to execute.
 Then it collects copies of all those files - including the active Python interpreter! - and puts them with your script in a single folder, or optionally in a single executable file.

-For the great majority of programs, this can be done with one short command, pyinstaller myscript.py or with a few added options, for example a windowed application as a single-file executable, pyinstaller --onefile --windowed myscript.py
+For the great majority of programs, this can be done with one short command, or with a few added options, for example a windowed application as a single-file executable,